Policy for Special Educational Needs

 Some pupils may continue to make inadequate progress, despite high-quality teaching targeted at their areas of weakness.
 For such pupils, and in consultation with parents, the Teaching Staff and/or SENCO will use a range assessment tools to determine the cause of the learning difficulty.
 At Eastling we are experienced in using common assessment tools such as Speech Link, Language Link, Dyslexia Screening Test (DST) and the British Picture Vocabulary Screening (BPVS).
 We also have access to external advisors who are able to use more specialist testing such as for Speech and Language assessments (Speech and Language therapist), The Specialist Teacher and Learning Service.

 The purpose of this more detailed assessment is to understand what additional resources and different approaches are required to enable the pupil to make better progress.
 These will be shared with parents, put into a SEN support plan and reviewed regularly and refined/revised as necessary based upon continued monitoring by the Teacher and/or SENCO.
 At this point we will have identified that the pupil has a special educational need because the school is making special educational provision for the pupil, which is in addition to, and varies from that provision which is otherwise routinely available.

 If the pupil is able to make good progress using this additional and/or different resources (but would not be able to maintain this good progress without it) we will continue to identify the pupil as having a special educational need.
-If the pupil is able to maintain good progress without the additional and different resources he or she will no longer be identified with special educational needs.
+If the pupil is able to maintain good progress without the additional and different resources he or she will not be identified with special educational needs.
 When any change in identification of SEN is determined, parents will be notified by the Teaching Staff and/or SENCO.